HomeDev GuideRecipesAPI Reference

 Retrieve and modify previously posted data

 You can re-edit data that is posted to the database (or another custom location if you can load and save the XFormData object).
 To do this, create an XFormControl object and set its Data property to the XFormData object you want to load.
-The form is loaded with the values from the posted data.
-If the data is posted to the database, the old data is replaced in the database.
+It loads the form with the values from the posted data.
+If it posts the data to the database, it replaces the old data.

 You also could load an XFormData object and modify the object programmatically.
 By using the Send method, you can store the modified content again.